nguyenan11/Algorithm/Readmes/week5_06.07-06.13.21.md

 def addTwoNumbers(self, l1, l2):
     '''
     Function -- addTwoNumbers
-        Given 2 Linked Lists, each represents an int in reverse order (for ex, [1, 2, 3] means number 321).
+        Given 2 non-empty Linked Lists, each represents an int in reverse order (for ex, [1, 2, 3] means number 321).
 Calculates the sum of those 2 numbers and return the result in format of Linked List.
         Ex: [1, 2, 3] + [1, 2, 2, 3]  = [2, 4, 5, 3]
         Because 321 + 3221 = 3542
     Parameter:
-        l1 - 1st Linked List of integers
+        l1 - 1st Linked List of digits (integers)
-        l2 - 2nd Linked List of integers
+        l2 - 2nd Linked List of digits (integers)
     Return:
-        A Linked List of integers, which represents an int in reverse order.
+        A Linked List of digits, which represents an int in reverse order.
     '''
     needAddOne = 0
     root = n = ListNode(0)